 Most exempt organizations well generate income one way or another.
 And some will have gross receipts of at least $200,000 or assets worth at least $500,000.
 Consequently, they will need to file form 990.
 In fact, form 990 is a requirement for any organization that generates that amount or more.

 However, some organizations, such as political, churches, and other religious organizations, are exempt from filing an annual Form 990.
 Except for those exempt from filing, we recommend every organization file the form.
 But we don’t make the recommendation lightly.
 And we make the recommendation, despite the fact that they are not required.
 There is a perfectly good reason for the recommendation.

 Non-profit, actively seeking funding through grants, will be required to provide copies of recent 990 tax returns.
 And the funder will want to see this return as part of the review process for the grant.
 Providing copies of these tax returns greatly improves the possibility of regardless of the gross receipts or assets requirement.

 Further, the Internal Revenue Service scrutinizes non-profit organizations.
-Because they to assure the community that the organization is not being used as a shell for illicit activities.
+Because they assure the community that the organization is not being used as a shell for illicit activities.
 And the agency provides oversight to make sure the non-profit is not used for personal gain.
-Consequently, the information required in this filing provides vital information on the activities, intentions and worthiness of 501(c) (3) operations.
-And preparation of form 990 requires careful record keeping, organization and documentation.
+Consequently, the information required in this filing provides vital information on the activities, intentions, and worthiness of 501(c) (3) operations.
+And preparation of form 990 requires careful record-keeping, organization, and documentation.
 And our accounting firm can help with every aspect of this workload.